COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 Coastguard - notifying - discussion

-First Aid - this discussion (from the Inland section) includes ideas on First Aid pack contents, and links to an excellent article (PDF) by Dr Andy Watts on Expedition First Aid here.
+First Aid - this discussion (from the Inland section) includes ideas on First Aid pack contents.
+See also this excellent article (PDF) by Dr Andy Watts on Expedition First Aid.
 See also this discussion for more thoughts on contents.

 Float Plan - pro-forma from Cailean MacLeod. (.PDF)